 The outlook for Dressler syndrome is generally favorable.
 But it does depend on how quickly the condition is diagnosed and treated.
 Though rare, long-term follow-up is recommended because of the risk of complications, like cardiac tamponade, which can be fatal.
 A person that has had an episode of Dressler syndrome is at a higher risk of having another episode.

-Fortunately, the condition is less common now due to advancements in treatments for heart attacks.
+Fortunately, the condition is due to advancements in treatments for heart attacks.